Top Ten Greatest Philosophical Questions of All Time

 Hogwash, say the empiricists.
 Deducing the nature of the deep universe from the comfort of your armchair is about as effective as quarterbacking from the same.
 Knowledge can only come from engagement with the world, from experience.
 We know only what we can go out into the world and demonstrate through observation and testing.
 Anything else is intellectual masturbation.

-But the act of looking, as Kant showed, comes fully loaded with cultural preconceptions.
+And yet, the act of looking, as Kant showed, comes fully loaded with cultural preconceptions.
 Contemporary philosophers of science call this the "theory laden-ness" of facts, that raw data often tends to be filtered through the commonly accepted theoretical explanation.
-The world is complex, after all, so complex that it's easy for all of us to see what we want to see, and to find evidence for it, which is what makes this question so important.
+The world is rich with complexity, after all.
+In fact, it's so complex that it's easy for all of us to find some evidence somewhere for whatever it is we want to believe, which is what makes this question number two on our list.

 #1) What am I supposed to do?